Functions to transform a world and run rules.

 +Nothing in this namespace should determine what states are possible within

-+the automaton, except for the initial state, :new.
++the automaton, except for the initial state, :new.+

 +

-+y the y coordinate at which this cell is created.
++++xthe x coordinate at which this cell is created;+ythe y coordinate at which this cell is created. | (defn- make-cell

 + [x y]